 14. Bow Tie Pasta Crafts.

-If you are looking for a comprehensive sensory resource to better understand your child’s sensory-seeking behaviors and some activities you can do to help, I highly recommend the Sensory 101 Guide.
-For the entire month of April, they are offering a special promotion in honor of Occupational Therapy Awareness Month.
-If you buy 1 ebook or paperback book, you will receive a free book to share with a friend.
+If you are looking for a comprehensive sensory resource to better understand your child’s sensory-seeking behaviors and how to help your child, I highly recommend the Sensory 101 Guide.

 Learn to create a Progress Nook for your child at home in 7 days